jacksonisidor/NBAproject/README.md

 # NBA Data Science Project

+**NOTE:** First project ever!
+For a newer basketball-related project with improved skills, stay tuned for a March Madness Predictor coming in 2025.

 ## Goal
 The primary objectives of this data science project are:
 - Predicting the next class of NBA Hall of Famers and assigning a percentage chance of making the Hall of Fame to each active player.